Wainberg/RcppML/README.md

 **Masking**: Most methods support masking missing values, whether these are zeros (structural sparsity) or not (provide a separate masking matrix).

 **Optimization:** Most methods support the `RcppML::optimizer` class, which implements adam, among other optimizers, to accelerate convergence of algorithms with stochastic updates.

+## RcppML::MatrixXd

+RcppML uses a special data structure for storing matrices, the `RcppML::Matrix`.
+This 64-bit matrix reduces memory footprint and increases parallelization efficiency through several behind-the-scenes tricks:  1) storing floating point values with 7-digit precision, 2) dynamically deciding whether to store as sparse or dense, 3) if sparse, storing columns in a jagged array, storing unique values in each column only once, compressing index arrays to smallest byte possible and then bitpacking, and decompressing only one column at a time only when needed, 4) if dense, plugging directly into the Eigen API for fast BLAS.

+The R API is fairly minimal, but supports construction from `Matrix::dgCMatrix`, `cbind` with `dgCMatrix`, column-wise slicing, and fully-parallelized reading/writing from/to file.

 ## Installation